 #1 How to Use and Design Microlearning

 Microlearning and Nano learning are definitely trending right now, so I was really appreciative of the session by Carla Torgerson of Bull City Learning.
-Often times, people will hear a smidge of something and make big judgment calls about it.
+Oftentimes, people will hear a smidge of something and make big judgment calls about it.

-For example, I once worked with a leadership team who heard about microlearning.
+For example, I once worked with a leadership team that heard about microlearning.
 Microlearning was all the rage.
 The result was that every training we created needed to be 5 to 10 minutes long.
 Period.

 Of course, this is not the correct approach, but someone heard it somewhere and that was that.
-It was so nice to hear Carol share that a training can be 2 hours long and composed of a series of micro or nano learning episodes.
+It was so nice to hear Carol share that training can be 2 hours long and composed of a series of micro or nano learning episodes.
 The key is to ensure that each lesson can stand alone and doesn’t need to reference other lessons to provide value.